aleshaleksey/fansys23/08-spell-list.md

 **Upcast**: For every extra MP dice above 2, the duration increase by 6 min or the radius increases by 5ft.

 **Global**: The spell affects a much larger area and and lasts longer.
-For every extra 4MP the radius increases by 200ft or the duration increases by a day.
+For every extra 2MP above 4 the radius increases by 200ft, or the duration increases by a day.
 These long durations begin to have significant effects on the surroundings as follows:
 - 1h: Per hour: 2' of snow cover melts.
 - 1h: Temperature in bodies of water smaller than 10x10x10 ft equilibrates.
 - 2h: Per 2 hour: 1' of snow ice melts.